 Preponderance of Evidence: A standard of evidence set forth for hearing cases of sexual misconduct in higher education institutions.
 “Is it more likely than not” that a policy violation occurred.

 No-Contact Order: An order issued by the university mandating two or more individuals refrain from having contact with one another.
 Restricted forms of contact are; in person, by telephone, email, text message or other electronic means of communication, or through a third party.

 Non-consensual sexual contact: engaging in the intentional touching of any person’s genitalia, groin, breast, buttock or clothing covering them, or forcing a person to touch another’s intimate parts as listed above without that person’s consent.

 Retaliation: An act of revenge against a person for bringing forth a complaint or cooperating in an investigation.
 Retaliation includes intimidation, harassment, or threats.
 Such behavior is strictly prohibited.
-Any act of retaliation against a complainant or witness is prohibited and will result in appropriate disciplinary action in accordance with disciplinary measures defined by applicable state or university disciplinary policies.
+Any act of retaliation against a complainant, respondent, or witness is prohibited and will result in appropriate disciplinary action in accordance with disciplinary measures defined by applicable state or university disciplinary policies.

 Respondent: A person responding to an allegation of sexual misconduct.
 An individual alleged to have violated the Sexual Misconduct and Interpersonal Violence Policy and who has been identified as such in a complaint.

 - a person who has the authority to take an action to redress sexual harassment/sexual misconduct;